 1964 Jaguar MK10

-Selling on behalf of the current owner, this stunning big top of the range cat from an era when this model was renowned for being the largest British production car at that time.
-Finished in a deep shiny burgundy red with biscuit leather, this car certainly stands out from the crowd.
+Selling on behalf of the current owner, this stunning top of the range MK10, finished in a deep shiny burgundy red with biscuit leather, this car certainly stands out from the crowd.
 And with a genuine low mileage of just 49691 miles, she has to be seen to be appreciated.

 As with most cars of this age, the Jaguar has previously been restored and still looks great.
 The paintwork has a very deep shine and the panel’s gaps are nice.
-There are a few minor imperfections, some isolated scratches on the nearside and some paintwork cracking below the nearside rear quarter below the bumper.
+There are a few minor imperfections; some isolated marks here and there, including some paintwork cracking below the nearside rear quarter below the bumper.
 To be fair, this is a big car and considering the restoration was carried out a number of years ago, overall my opinion is that she is still in very good condition.
-Underside is rock solid with no hidden corrosion gremlins and on this model it is very important because when they are rotten, its very, very expensive to rectify.
+Underside is rock solid with no hidden corrosion gremlins and on this model it is very important because when they are rotten, it’s very, very expensive to rectify.
 Not withstanding that many of these Mk10 and their 420G sisters suffered badly during the 1970’s due to running costs and severe rust problems.
 However this car was one of the lucky ones.
 You won’t have any issues with the structure on this car; it just has a few very minor age related bits a pieces here and there.

 Patina is the correct word to describe the interior and remains very much original.
 The leather does require some professionals conditioning and the veneers are very much sun bleached after 50 plus years.
 The Jaguar is very comfortable and once behind the wheel you can imagine how plush this old girl was back in 1964.
 All 4 windows work perfectly and with exception to the 70’s radio cassette and speakers in the rear shelf, the cabin is in acceptable condition.